 18 Dec Bachelor Pte Thomas Lambden to Ellen Stokes, spinster of the Parish of St Brides in the City of Dublin.

-19 Dec Bachelor Pte Joseph Prinslow to Bridget Kilfoyle, spinster of the Parish of Fethard, County Tipperary.
+19 Dec Bachelor Pte Joseph Purslow to Bridget Kilfoyle, spinster of the Parish of Fethard, County Tipperary.

-19 Dec Bachelor Pte Henry Donington to Ellen Courney, spinster of the Town of Carrick-on-Suir, County Waterford.
+19 Dec Bachelor Pte Henry Donington to Ellen Counery, spinster of the Town of Carrick-on-Suir, County Waterford Ireland.

-19 Dec Bachelor Pte Thomas Hitchen to Margaret Toohey, spinster of the Parish of Emly, County Tipperary.
+19 Dec Bachelor Pte Thomas Hitchen to Margaret Toohay, spinster of the Parish of Emly, County Tipperary.